bvoorhees/code_and_data_for_the_people_analytics_enthusiast/README.md

 # Code and Data for the People Analytics Enthusiast

 This repo is built for People/HR/Workforce Analytics practitioners, enthusiasts, educators, and newcomers alike.
-It contains code and example data For learning and demonstration purposes.
+It contains code and example (fake) data for learning and demonstration purposes.

 ## Usage and citation